16. Sequence of Sequence

 The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/problems/sequence-of-sequence1155/1)

-- Recursively calculate the number of sequences for two cases: - Take - t: Decreasing the sequence length by 1 and dividing the length of the string by 2.
+* Take `t`: Decreasing the sequence length by 1 and dividing the length of the string by 2.

 class Solution {